 Can Saving Faith Be Lost?

+Scripture addresses this clearly.
 First John 2:19 explains that those who permanently depart reveal that they were never truly of us.
-In other words, apostasy exposes counterfeit faith.
+In other words, apostasy exposes counterfeit faith, not the failure of genuine faith.

 Genuine saving faith endures.
 It may struggle.
 It may waver emotionally.
 However, it does not abandon Christ permanently.